SushilShrestha/pyBSDate/README.md

 # pyBSDate
-Python implementation of Date conversion From Bikram Sambat(BS) to English Date(AD) and viceversa.
+Python implementation of date conversion from Nepali Date: Bikram Sambat(BS) to English Date(AD) and viceversa.
-Conversion is done with the help of date mappings so conversion limited to certain range of date.
+The conversion is done with the help of date mappings, so the conversion is limited onla to a certain date range.
 #### Tested with python 2.7 and should be ok with python 3

 ### Installation Instruction
 1. Get a copy of the project.
-Download zip of the project or ```git clone https://github.com/SushilShrestha/pyBSDate```
+Download zip of the project or clone this repo: ```git clone https://github.com/SushilShrestha/pyBSDate```
 2. Open your terminal, navigate to the project folder and type
 ```python setup.py install```
 3. Validate from your python console.